 Features

-- Simple construction
+- Simple and rugged construction.

-- Limited accuracy
+- Limited measurement accuracy compared to digital meters.

 Applications

-- Power distribution panels
+- Power distribution panels.

-- Older electrical systems
+- Older industrial electrical systems.

 Analog Frequency Meter